 Well, I’ll define ‘most dangerous’ as the one that most often bites humans and that most often kills humans in Thailand – the Malayan Pit Viper.
 A brown, thick as a shovel handle, snake that is a meter or less long.
 They have diamond patterns on their backs and a very triangle shaped head.
-The other biter in Thailand is the “Russell’s Viper” which kills more people across the globe than any other.
+The other biter in Thailand is the “Russel’s Viper,” now called the “Siamese Viper.”
+The Russel’s kills more people across the globe than any other.
 The reason is that these snakes are usually well hidden and someone steps too close and they strike quickly and have a deep bite.
 The King Cobras can kill elephants because the volume of their venom transfer is very large.
 The Kraits, Sea Snakes, and Monocled Cobras all have more potent venom per milliliter than the King Cobra.

 Are venomous snakes usually a certain color?

 No. Cobras are black, grey, brown, yellow, or white.
 Malayan Kraits are black/white striped or black/yellow striped.
 Some venomous snakes have red heads or necks.
 Many venomous tree vipers are green.
 Some have a rainbow coloring.
 Some have beautiful patterns like Russell’s Viper or the Malayan Pit Viper.
 If you can’t identify the snake absolutely without a doubt – consider it venomous and deadly.

 Do all venomous (poisonous is when you eat something and get sick) snakes warn you before they strike?

 No. King Cobras, and Monocled Cobras may hiss weakly or strongly, but not all the time.
 Same with the Siamese Viper.
 Many venomous snakes do not hiss or give any warning before striking.